girliemac/slack-httpstatuscats/README.md

 A good time.

 HTTP Status Cats are later well-adopted by communities, and evolved into many APIs and apps, especially HTTP Status Cats API and its awesome domain, **http.cat** by [Rogério Vicente](https://twitter.com/rogeriopvl).
 The page is also available in Catalan language, as its TLD shows!

+# Do You Node and Want to Write a Slack Command too?

+I wrote up a step-by-step process how to code and configure your Slack app on [Medium](https://medium.com/@girlie_mac/creating-a-slack-command-bot-from-scratch-with-node-js-distribute-it-25cf81f51040#.d4a7ice1s)!